heptagon-nmt/crypto-bot/README.md

 `podman run yacu`.

 ### Example Usage
 - `podman run yacu --crypto ETH`: In this case the settings are set to default.
-However, the cryptocurrency you want to analyze needs to specified.
+However, the cryptocurrency you want to analyze is a required flag.

 - `podman run yacu --help` displays the usage and required arguments for the utility to work.